-The best time to visit Samoa Islands would be during the dry season, from June to September.
-However, if you’re looking for a more affordable trip, consider visiting during the off-season when there are fewer crowds.
+The best time to visit the Samoa Islands would be during the dry season, from June to September.
+However, if you’re looking for a more affordable trip, consider visiting during the off-season with fewer crowds.

 Yes, swimming is generally safe at Samoa’s beaches.
-However, always heed the warnings of locals and lifeguards when it comes to swimming in certain areas.
+However, always heed the warnings of locals and lifeguards when swimming in certain areas.